 Deliverables:

-1. The goal is for Work Track 5 to reach consensus on policy recommendations and/or implementation guidance regarding geographic names at the top level.
-Following the process set up for the existing Work Tracks, it will deliver proposed recommendations to the full Working Group for consideration and possible adoption as PDP WG recommendations.
+1. The objectives are that the group reach consensus , in an equitable manner and equal footing between representatives of each chartering / participating organization SO/AC cpolicy recommendations and/or implementation guidance regarding geographic names at the top level. it should deliver proposed recommendations to ALAC ,ccNSO ,GAC and GNSO for consideration and possible adoption of WG recommendations.

-2. As one of its very first tasks, the Work Track will develop a work plan, including a timeline for activities and deliverables.
-A later task will include due consideration of all comment received from open comment periods and making any necessary proposed changes for recommendation to the full Working Group.
+2. As one of its very first tasks, the group should develop a work plan, including a timeline for activities and deliverables.
+A later task should include due consideration of all comment received from open comment periods and making any necessary proposed changes for recommendation to ALAC ,ccNSO ,GAC and GNSO.

+The group needs to discussthe procedure for decision making and consensus building which should be based on equal footing between each of the four SOs/ACs.

 Reporting:

-1. The leads of the Work Track will brief the GNSO, ccNSO, GAC and ALAC on a regular basis.
+1. The leads co-chairs should l brief ALAC ,ccNSO ,GAC and and ALAC on a regular basis.
 Reporting frequency and methodology is up to respective organizations to determine.

-2. Updates from Work Track 5 will be included in a monthly newsletter, which includes updates from the other works tracks and the plenary group.
+2. Updates from the group will be included in a monthly newsletter,

 Section IV: Membership, Staffing and Organization